igrowing/esp8266_smart_home_ready/modules/sewage pump controller/readme.md

 ![Node-RED flow](https://github.com/igrowing/esp8266_smart_home/blob/master/modules/sewage%20pump%20controller/nr_flow.jpg?raw=true "Node-RED flow for Sewage Pump Controller")

+## Crucial mechanical design change
+IMPORTANT!
+Originally, the distance meter module JSN-SR04T v.2.0 is planned to be mounted on the main PCB.
+It found to be sensitive, possible influenced from switching PSU.
+At the original placement the JSN-SR04T always returned minimal and not usable values.
+I tried to resolve the problem electronically by adding filters.
+Dozen variants tried.
+Only phisical distance from the mainboard solved the problem.

+So, thinking out of the box _literally_, I placed the JSN-SR04T in separated waterproof box in the sewage pit.
+It's about 3m cable between the JSN-SR04T and the mainboard.
+Use reasonably shielded cable with 4 wires and ground the shield well.

 ## Initialization
 Once the firmware is uploaded and the module is powered on, the Homie-xxxxxx AP will appear.
 It might take a minute or two if you use brand new ESP8266 with unwritten Flash.
 Homie will format the SPIFFS first.